 One of the finest wrestlers to ever come from New Jersey has returned to his home state.
-Princeton Two-time NCAA champion Joe Dubuque joined the Princeton staff as assistant coach for the 2012-13 season, and he has already made a major mark in both mat coaching and recruiting efforts.What the Tigers have done over the last two seasons has been nothing short of remarkable, and the program doesn't look ready to stop that progress anytime soon.
+Two-time NCAA champion Joe Dubuque joined the Princeton staff as assistant coach three years ago, and he has already made a major mark in both mat coaching and recruiting efforts.What the Tigers have done over the last two seasons has been nothing short of remarkable, and the program doesn't look ready to stop that progress anytime soon.

 Dubuque, the 2005 and 2006 NCAA champion, had five years of experience as an assistant coach, including two with his alma mater, Indiana.
 Prior to that, he spent three years as an assistant with Hofstra.

 During his first season, he worked with a young set of lower weights, while Princeton's projected starters at 125, 133 and 141 all missed the seasons with injuries.
 He also helped attract several nationally ranked recruits who could be early dividends during the 2013-14 season.